TENANTS - Frequently asked questions

 Can I end my tenancy early?

-NO. Early terminations of tenancy may be considered ONLY in exceptional change of personal circumstances and ONLY by the Landlord.
-The express written agreement of the Landlord will be required before proceeding to market the property for let and you will be required to make advance payment of the Landlords reasonable costs and additional fees due to The Letting People together with other terms and conditions which will be provided to you.
+Subject to the Tenant fees Act 2019, Early terminations of tenancy may be considered ONLY in exceptional change of personal circumstances and ONLY by the Landlord.
+The express written agreement of the Landlord will be required before we are able to proceed to market the property for let and you may be required to make advance payment of the Landlords reasonable costs..
 In the first instance you must make a formal written request to end you tenancy early with a specific date AFTER which you will be able to vacate the property on demand.
-If you subsequently withdraw your early termination request, there will be no refund of any advance fees and charges paid to the Landlord or The Letting People
+If you subsequently withdraw your early termination request, there will be no refund of any reasonable costs paid to the Landlord.

 What if I have a complaint?